sbegueria/disdRo/README.md

 ## References

-You can cite this references if you use the SPEI library on your work:
+You can cite this package on your work as:

+Beguería S., Latorre B., Angulo-Martínez M. (2017) disdRo: an R for working with disdrometric data, doi:10.5281/zenodo.834266.